Xinyao-Zhang/Screw-Detection-Tool-Recommendation/README.md

 We select the YOLOv4 algorithm as an object detection model to realize the task of detecting screws from end-of-life products.
 More implementation details can be found in [darknet](https://github.com/AlexeyAB/darknet).

+## Tool recommendation based on EfficientNet V2

+Based on screw detection results, screw images are extracted from the full resolution image and passed to an image classification model based on EfficientNet V2 models [1].
+Implementation details of EfficientNet V2 family of models can be found in [Keras Applications](https://github.com/keras-team/keras/blob/v2.11.0/keras/applications/efficientnet_v2.py).

+References:
+[1] Tan, M., & Le, Q. (2021, July).
+Efficientnetv2: Smaller models and faster training.
+In International Conference on Machine Learning (pp. 10096-10106).
+PMLR.

 ## Citation
 If you wish to cite the work, you may use the following:
 ```ruby